Categories

 Check occurrences

-The occurrence check controls the number of items found on the current page using an Agilitest locator.
+The occurrence check checks the number of elements found on the current page using an Agilitest locator, i.e. a targeted element.

-Indeed, in some cases, it may be useful to define locators which can match multiple elements.
-This allows for example to control the number of rows or columns of a table.
+In some cases, it may be useful to define "locators" that can correspond to several elements.
+This can be used, for example, to control the number of rows or columns in a table.

-The "Check occurrence" action is also very useful for adding more robustness to your tests.
+The "Check occurrences" action is also very useful to add robustness to your tests.

 Occurrence checking also works with graphical elements.